polyneme/maggtomic/README.md

 `zstd` library available in MongoDB 4.2 seems appropriate here, with a higher compression rate than the default `snappy` option and lower CPU usage (and also higher compression rate) than the `zlib` option (previously the only built-in alternative to `snappy`).
-- *transactions*: A performance concern in the sense that losing data is poor performance.
+- *transactions*: A performance concern in the sense that losing data is poor performance (!).
 MongoDB supports multi-document transactions as of 4.0 (and across a shared deployment as of 4.2), and configurable write- and read-concern levels.